babyfish-ct/graphql-provider/doc/association-arguments.md

 # [graphql-provider](https://github.com/babyfish-ct/graphql-provider)/Add arguments to associations

-GraphQL has a nice feature that not only queries can have parameters, but associations between entities can also have arguments.
+GraphQL has a nice feature that not only queries can have arguments, but associations between entities can also have arguments.

 Graphql-provider allows you to add arguments to collection properties, i.e. properties mapped by *list*, *connection*, *mappedList* and *mappedConnection*.